-The All for All Municipal Engagement Program activates municipalities in welcoming work through commitments to specific actions and collaboration with fellow municipal governments.
+The All for All Communities Program activates municipalities in welcoming work through commitments to specific actions and collaboration with fellow municipal governments.
 Our work is centered on the belief that municipalities are strongest when all residents can fully participate in the social, civic, and economic fabric of their communities.
 Research has shown that growing immigrant populations can help stabilize and revitalize communities by becoming homeowners, paying taxes, filling gaps in the labor force, and opening small businesses.

 A youth-centered day, Kids Without Borders connects youth and families from all backgrounds to positive forms of expression: Slam poetry, Teen photography, Anti-bullying tips, Family yoga, Know Your Rights workshops, and more.
 At the heart of the inaugural event was a wide-ranging team of community partners who served as content area experts, hosts, sponsors, and volunteers.